MathTrainerPro/MentalMathTrainerPro/README.md

 # 🧮 Mental Math Trainer Pro

-*A free, offline, customizable mental math trainer designed for speed, accuracy, and user control — built especially for users who want a clean and focused tool.*
+*A free, offline, customizable mental math trainer designed for speed, accuracy, and user control — built for users who want a clean and focused tool.*

 ---